Dietary inflammatory index

 The Dietary Inflammatory Index (DII) is a numerical score that assesses a diet for its effect on several biomarkers linked to inflammation.
 Its theoretical bounds are −8.87 to +7.98, and it is oriented such that negative scores are more anti-inflammatory and more positive scores are pro-inflammatory.
-The DII has been linked to many chronic diseases, including arthritis, many types of cancer, cardiovascular diseases, inflammatory bowel diseases, and diabetes.
+The DII has been linked to many chronic diseases, including arthritis, cardiovascular diseases, inflammatory bowel diseases, diabetes, and many types of cancer (such as esophageal cancer).
 Variants include an energy-adjusted E-DII and a children's C-DII.

 History and development

 The development of the DII began in 2004, and the first version of the DII debuted in December 2009.
 However, this older version was never used in a published paper.
 It had several drawbacks, such as being statistically biased, omitting the impact of flavonoids, and being reversed (scoring inflammatory diets as negative).
 A new, revised DII was released in 2014.
 This version quickly gained favor as a research tool for the study of diet-associated inflammation and health-related outcomes, and is the version commonly referred to as the DII.
 The E-DII was developed later.
 At the request of the USDA, a children's DII was developed in 2018.